-Sarah Rutherford is a Scottish-born, London-based playwright and screenwriter.
+Sarah Rutherford is a Scottish-born, London-based TV writer and playwright.

 Her most recent play THE GIRL WHO FELL